Are You Making For Lent?

 Spend this Lent doing good to your enemy, finding ways to convey love to those who are contributing to your troubles.
 Do at least one good deed each day for them, even if all you can do is pray for them.

-If this is the Lenten sacrifice you choose, you will be drinking of the same cup that Jesus took.
+If this is the sacrifice for Lent you choose, you will be drinking of the same cup that Jesus took.
 You will be carrying Jesus’ cross of redemption with Him.
 You will discover by Easter that you’ve never been more intimate with Jesus than this, because we are closest to Him when we join Him in everything — including the cross.
 When we exclude the cross, trying to take the easy route, we turn our backs on the Savior who loved us so much that He suffered excruciating pain and a horrible death for us.

 But when we embrace the cross with Him, we enter into the greatest heights of true love.